How to use the Bambuser Content Manager?

 When clicking on a video thumbnail, it will start playing in the middle Preview pane.
 It is possible to place multiple videos for previewing at the same time.
 Underneath the player is an action bar which allows you to do the following:

-- The “three dots“ icon opens a menu where you can tag, create a filter, download, delete, trim and access broadcast details.
+- The “three dots“ icon opens a menu where you can tag, download, delete, trim and access broadcast details.
 The three dots icon is accessible both in the left pane and the middle preview pane.

 - Add tag to the video making it easier to sort and find in your archive